KamleshVanchhode/practice-python/README.md

-# 🐍 practice-python
+🐍 Practice Python

-This is my first step in the IT career.
+This is my first step toward building a strong foundation in IT.

-## 👋 Hi, I'm Kamlesh Vanchhode
+👋 Hi, I'm Kamlesh Vanchhode

-🚀 I'm taking my **first step in the IT field** as an aspiring **Data Analyst**.
+🚀 I'm starting my journey in the IT and programming world by learning Python — from basics to advanced concepts.
-Currently, I'm learning **MS Excel, SQL, Python, and Power BI**  Data Analytics course.

-After spending time preparing for government exams, I decided to follow my passion for **data and technology** —
+After spending some time preparing for government exams, I realized my passion lies in technology and coding.
-to build a career that helps me turn data into powerful insights.

----
+Now, I'm focused on improving my programming skills step by step to build a successful career in tech.

-### 📘 What I'm Learning
+📘 What I'm Learning

-- **MS Excel:** Data cleaning, formulas, pivot tables, and charts
-- **SQL:** Querying, filtering, joins, and database management
-- **Python:** Data types, loops, conditions, and libraries for data analysis
+Python Basics: Syntax, variables, data types, loops, and conditions
-- **Power BI:** Data visualization and dashboard building

----
+Intermediate Concepts: Functions, lists, tuples, and dictionaries

+Advanced Topics (Coming Soon): File handling, libraries, and mini-projects

+Tools: GitHub for version control and project sharing

-### 🎯 Goals
+🎯 Goals

-To gain hands-on experience in data analysis, build real-world projects,
-and grow step-by-step in my data analytics journey.
+To build a strong base in Python, create small projects, and gradually move toward advanced programming and real-world applications.